turingschool/curriculum/source/academy/assessments/storedom_assessment.markdown

 Before the session starts:

 * Have the [display driver installed](http://www.displaylink.com/support/mac_downloads.php)
-* Fork the starter repo on GitHub: [https://github.com/JumpstartLab/storedom](https://github.com/JumpstartLab/storedom)
+* Clone the repo on GitHub: [https://github.com/turingschool-examples/storedom](https://github.com/turingschool-examples/storedom)
-* Clone your fork to your computer
-* Add our upstream: `git remote add upstream git@github.com:JumpstartLab/storedom.git`
 * Run `bundle` to install dependencies
-* Run `rake db:seed` to generate the started data
+* Run `rake db:create db:migrate db:seed`
 * Setup any external tooling you want (your IDE, `guard`, etc)

 ## Facilitator Selected Features

-Your facilitator may select any of the following features:
+Your facilitator will assign a feature similar to these:

 ### 1. Deactivating Items